Ivankipsit/Learn/Rnd/ProbabilityPickBalls/readme.txt

     Three balls are picked at random what is the probability that 1 is red?
 O/p:
-    Enter colors of balls in bag: red yellow
-    Enter number of balls: 6 4
+    Enter two 'colors' of balls in bag: red yellow Enter 'number' of balls: 6 4
     {'red': 6, 'yellow': 4}
-    Enter balls needed to be picked: 1 0
+    Enter balls needed to be picked: 1 2
-    Enter [Y] if question contains 'atleast' or 'atmost' else enter [N]: N -->> Probability that 1 balls are red and 0 balls are yellow is 3/5
+    Enter [Y] if question contains 'atleast' or 'atmost' else enter [N]: N -->> Probability that 1 balls are red and 2 balls are yellow is 3/10

 Q3:     A Bag contains 6 Red balls and 4 Yellow balls.
     Three balls are picked at random what is the probability that none is red?